h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/auuc_type.rst

 Description
 ~~~~~~~~~~~

-Use this option to specify the calculation of Area Under Uplift Curve (AUUC) metric.
+Use this option to specify the calculation of the Area Under Uplift Curve (AUUC) metric.

 To calculate AUUC for big data, the predictions are binned to histograms.
 Because of this feature, the results should be different compared to exact computation.

-To define AUUC, binned predictions are sorted from the largest to smallest value.
+To define AUUC, binned predictions are sorted from largest to smallest value.
 For every group the cumulative sum of observations statistic is calculated.
-The resutl cumulative uplift is defined based on these statistics.
+The resulting cumulative uplift is defined based on these statistics.

 The statistics of every group are: